Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 }
 ```

 The only method that differs is `enumerate_swapchain_images`.
-The built-in one calls `xrEnumerateSwapchainImages` through the `openxr::vulkan::Vulkan` vtable, which returns `SwapchainImageVulkanKHR` structs.
+The built-in one calls `xrEnumerateSwapchainImages` through the `openxr::vulkan::Vulkan` vtable.
+It returns `SwapchainImageVulkanKHR` structs.
 But `Swapchain<WgpuGraphics>` has a different `PhantomData` than `Swapchain<openxr::vulkan::Vulkan>`, and the built-in method only implements the generic for the latter.
 Re-implementing `enumerate_swapchain_images` means calling the raw `fp.enumerate_swapchain_images` function pointer directly, enumerating into a `Vec<SwapchainImageVulkanKHR>`, and extracting the `image: u64` handle from each:

 ```rust
 fn enumerate_swapchain_images(